Rules of the South Hockey Mens League

 financial penalties will normally be imposed.

-that team shall suffer a mandatory loss by 5-0 or the actual score if a higher or equal winning goal difference
+player then that team shall suffer a mandatory loss by 3-0 or the actual score if a higher or equal winning goal

-results (with the opposing team deemed to have won the match by the same score).
-Additional financial penalties
+difference results (with the opposing team deemed to have won the match by the same score).
+The offending team

 13. Protest & Appeals